“Sometimes you have to let go to see if there was anything worth holding on to.” – Anonymous

 Start with a fresh “To Do” list each week.
 These are your weekly outcomes.
 Identify the three results that you really want for your week and write those down.

-Simply grab a new piece of paper each week and write down your three main outcomes.
+Simply grab a new piece of paper each week and write down your three main outcomes or 3 Wins for the Week.

-If you’re doing it electronically, then each Monday, create a new file and name it the current date.
-For example, Monday, August 9th, 2010 would be: 2010-08-09.
+- Monday’s date: If you want to create a new file and name it the current date.
+For example, Monday, January 11, 2021 would be: 2021-01-11.
 This let’s you scroll back through your weekly lists of outcomes.
+And this can help you remember the value of your achievements and appreciate what you’ve done, when you review.

 3. Focus on flowing value.